 If you have not spent time in Columbus since we graduated in 1969 or if your visits have been infrequent, you may have a hard time recognizing the city you knew in high school.
-This is especially true in the downtown, where many of our activities will take place.
-And it is one of the reasons we're having a three-day Reunion, so our out-of-town classmates (and even some who live nearby) can explore the new things to do in Columbus.
-Here is some of what you'll find.
+This is especially true in the downtown.
+Here are some of the things you'll find in Columbus today that may surprise and delight you.

 A vastly changed downtown